-- Will you need regular income? - Do you need 25% of your total pension value as a taxfree cash lump sum at the start? - How important to you is a secure income? - Are you happy to manage your own pension investments?
+- Will you need regular income? - Do you need 25% of your total pension value as a tax-free cash lump sum at the start? - How important to you is a secure income? - Are you happy to manage your own pension investments? - Do you have financial dependents to consider?